 3. What type of CBD product should I take?

 Which CBD product (tincture, edible, etc.) and how much to take will depend on why you can’t sleep, whether you have other medical conditions, what time you plan to go to bed, and so on.
-Some CBD tinctures and capsules are designed specifically for sleep, especially if they contain melatonin to help support the body’s natural processes for regulating sleep.
+Some CBD tinctures and capsules are specifically for sleep.
+Some of these products contain melatonin to help support the body’s natural processes for regulating sleep.
 Or, if anxiety is what’s keeping you awake, vaping a few puffs of CBD oil might work faster than a product that must be eaten or swallowed.

 As with any treatment to fight sleeplessness, seek medical advice before you begin.
-Your doctor can help determine whether CBD is an option to try.
+Speaking with your doctor may help determine whether CBD is an option to try.
 Assisting with what the starting amount should be, what delivery method to use, and what drug interactions it might have with other medications you’re currently taking.
-The delivery method determine when it’s taken.
+The delivery method determines when it’ is taken.
 For example, a CBD edible or “PM capsule” might be taken a half-hour before bedtime, while vaping or placing a tincture under the tongue might be done a few minutes before.

 4. Is CBD safe to use?